-5.1.1 Naval units may only be used to carry an expedition (during friendly Movement Phase) or evacuate units under siege in a port (during opponent's turn, Section 7.3).

-5.1.2 Byzantine naval units have an MA of 40 MPs; Muslim naval units have an MA of 30 MPs.

-5.1.3 At the end of the campaign year, a player's naval units must have ended their movement in a coastal hex or be destroyed.

-5.1.4 If a storm event has occurred, any naval units not in garrison mode in a port are destroyed.
-Port hexes are denoted by Anchor symbols next to the name.

-5.1.5 Any military units stacked with the naval units must debark upon landing and may either:

-- continue moving if they have remaining MPs, - camp,
+Use these rule to govern Naval Operations.

+- 5.1.1 Byzantine naval units have an MA of 40 MPs; Muslim naval units have an MA of 30 MPs.
+Naval units normally move only when transporting or evacuating units, Empty naval units can also move towards a friendly force that needs transporting or evacuation.
+Naval units NOT carrying an Expedition or moving towards one, cannot freely roam the map or enter unoccupied enemy ports/coastal towns/cities and "capture it". - 5.1.2 Naval units may only be used to carry an Expedition (during friendly Movement Phase) or evacuate units under siege in a port (during opponent's turn, Section 7.3).
+Surviving units of an Expedition that used sea transport to land atop an enemy Expedition on the coast and suffered an AR combat result may be transported back out of the hex by the fleets that landed them back to any friendly towns or cities within 10 hexes of the battle site.
+This is a free move and costs no MPs. - 5.1.3 At the end of the campaign year, a player's naval units must have ended their movement in a coastal hex or be destroyed. - 5.1.4 If a storm event has occurred, any naval units not in Garrison Mode in a port are destroyed.
+Port hexes are denoted by Anchor symbols next to the name. - 5.1.5 Any military units stacked with the naval units must debark upon landing and may either: - Continue moving during the Movement Phase if they have remaining MPs, - Camp,